wp-plugins/threewp-broadcast/readme.txt

 APC works flawlessly.

 == Changelog ==

+= 18 20150412 =
+* New: Multiple roles can now be selected.
+Check that your role settings are correct after upgrading.
+* Serbian translation.
+Credit Borisa Djuraskovic at www.webhostinghub.com.
+* Fix: Recreate child posts that have been deleted but not unlinked.
+This is a workaround for a rare condition.
+* Fix: Broadcast data can be looked up up via blog+post ID, in addition to the row in the database.
+See the maintenance tab.
+* Fix: Do not show archived, deleted and spammed blogs in the meta box.
+* Fix: Better temp-directory handling when running maintenance checks.
+* Fix: Workaround for Yoast SEO data not being saved.
+* Fix: Removed mysqli warnings when creating UBS modifications and queue objects.
+* Code: Equivalent terms are saved during term syncing.
+* Premium Pack Plugin: Added "Blog Groups 2".
+* Premium Pack Plugin: Added "Protect Child Author".

 = 17.1 20150219 =
 * Fix: No more warning when there are no terms in a taxonomy.